-ProAir’s BioClean Duct Sanitizing Sprayer applies duct sanitizer directly to the duct walls and allows more Sanitizer to be applied than the traditional fogger unit.
-Our system allows you to control the amount of sanitizer to the areas that are most important.
-The “end-of-line” ducting at the register is where the air pressure is at its lowest and one of the highest concern of debris build up.
-For this reason, the need for increased sanitizer is critical for proper duct sanitizing.
+Our BioClean Duct Sanitizing Sprayer Gun puts duct sanitizing chemical directly to the duct walls and allows more Bio Chem to be applied than the much used fogger unit.
+Our system allows you to control the amount of liquid to the areas that are most important.
+The “end-of-line” ducts at the register opening is where the air pressure is low and one of the high worry of dirt build up.
+This is why there is a need for increasing the chemical sanitizer is critical for proper duct sanitizing.

 Our System Includes:

 - 24 inch Duct Spraying Wand